kbase/credit_engine/README.md

 ## Metadata Schema

-The KBase credit metadata schema is maintained in [linkml format](https://linkml.io); other formats (including the python class) can be generated from the [linkml schema file](schema/kbase/linkml/credit_metadata.yaml).
+The dataset credit metadata schema is maintained in [linkml format](https://linkml.io); other formats (including the python class) can be generated from the [linkml schema file](schema/dcm/linkml/credit_metadata.yaml).

 See the [linkml documentation](https://linkml.io/linkml/index.html) for full details on using the linkml format and the related tools.